-The impact wall must be fitted with six 60kN crush tubes which develop a combined 360kN as follows:
+The impact wall must be fitted with six-crush tubes which develop a combined 360kN as follows:

-- a) 2 x 60kN from T-zero to T-end, directed into the two lower M10 attachment points. - b) 2 x 60kN from T-100mm to T-end, directed into the two upper M10 attachment points. - c) 2 x 60kN from T-200mm to T-end, directed into the sled.
+- a) 2 x 70kN from T-zero to T-end, directed into the two lower M10 attachment points. - b) 2 x 70kN from T-100mm to T-end, directed into the two middle M10 attachment points. - c) 2 x 40kN from T-200mm to T-end, directed into the two upper M10 attachment points.

-The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts.
+The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.